-Try to also include as many colours of the rainbow in your diets as possible.
+Try to include as many colours of the rainbow in your diets as possible.
 The colours on your plate can provide a wide variety of vitamins, minerals and antioxidants!17

-Here are some simple fun activities you can try at home using different languages:
+Here are some simple, fun activities you can try at home using different languages:

-- Take advantage of everyday activities: While putting together your weekly shopping list, discuss what you will buy from the shops, how many you need and what you will make.
-Don’t forget to talk about the size (small? large?), shape (long? round? square?) and weight (light? heavy?) of the packages.25
+Take advantage of everyday activities.While putting together your weekly shopping list, discuss with your child what you plan to buy from the shops, how many of them you may need and what you will make with the purchases.
+Don’t forget to talk about the size (small? large?), shape (long? round? square?) and weight (light? heavy?) of the packages and produce.²⁵

 Fuelling Their Bilingualism